0x4d4n/Upe/User Listing Enhancements/whatsapp.md

 ![](https://i.imgur.com/ToObpfw.png)

 Depending on the language the user is viewing the page depends on the language used in the WhatsApp message.
-E.g. if viewing the page in English it will send the English text below, etc.
+E.g. if viewing the page in English it will send the English text below, if viewing in Spanish it will send the Spanish text below.